neams-th-coe/cardinal/doc/content/index.md

 interfaces, allowing mesh resolution to be specified based on the underlying physics, rather than rigid continuity restrictions in single-application heat transfer codes.

+Cardinal is design with flexibility in mind.
+You can use Cardinal to couple OpenMC and nekRS to the MOOSE framework, as well as run OpenMC and nekRS as standalone applications - the `openmc` and `nrsmpi` standalone executables are built as part of the Cardinal build process.
+Further, you don't need to build any of Cardinal's dependencies yourself - one Makefile is used to build Cardinal and standalone executables for OpenMC and nekRS.

 !alert note
 Cardinal does not support a Nek5000 backend - you must use Cardinal with nekRS. nekRS is under rapid development, and capabilities continue to grow every day.